The Need for More Support Schools

 Ways to expand the Support School Service most effectively need to go beyond simply finding locations and allocating staff.
 There must be cohesion and interaction between campuses to enable the sharing of expertise and assignment of individual students to the best location/staff/student group to suit their unique needs.
 In addition, this service component must have the profile throughout the Queensland Education system that will ensure that referrals can be made as soon as they are required – not just every Guidance Officer but all educators must be aware that Support Schools are in operation and referral guidelines must be easily accessible.
 If a unique and vital resource has been, albeit inadvertently, developed, it cannot be allowed to remain ‘under the radar’.
 Now that the Education service providers are aware that the need exists, everything must be done to ensure that those with those needs have access to the service that will facilitate their educational re-engagement.

 As it currently stands, the Barrett School at Tennyson is a ‘special school‘ though the majority of services under this banner in the state are “for children with intellectual disability that either on its own or in combination with other disabilities severely impacts their ability to access and participate in education“.
 Although there may be some in the cohort that needs a Support School like the Barrett School that have dual diagnosis (i.e. and intellectual disability as well as severe mental health issues), the commonality is that the severity of the mental health issues have rendered other education options ineffective.
 So to expand the service, it may be more appropriate that that happens in the same way that another Education Department model has been developed.
 The Queensland Pathways State College (QPSC) campuses have proven to be extremely successful and could be the template that would allow for the wider the provision of specialised education programs for young people with severe mental health issues.
 Young people at risk due to youth justice, poverty, alcohol/drug issues and other circumstances that have led to extended disengagement from mainstream schooling are now able to attend one of the 6 campuses of the QPSC to access senior school levels of education in an environment supportive to their needs.
-Although the QPSC do enrol some students whose challenges include mental health problems, these young people are not experiencing illness of the severity and complexity of those whose only opportunity for educational and social re-engagement is at a Support School where the environment, surroundings, program, and procedural structure focus solely on those within this particular cohort.
+(Although the QPSC does enrol some students whose challenges include mental health problems, that does not include those experiencing illness of the severity and complexity of those whose only opportunity for educational and social re-engagement is at a Support School where the environment, surroundings, program, and procedural structure focus solely on those within this particular cohort.
 It should be noted that some students who have attended/are attending a Support School may develop the capacity to be able to benefit from attendance at one of the QPSC campuses after a period of stability and progress at the Support School but there are young people for whom that environment/program may not be appropriate at any stage.)
-So if multiple educational facilities for at-risk young people of 15 years and older have proven to be required and effective, then the Queensland Education Department clearly understands that gaps exist between mainstream schools and special education programs in order to properly accommodate ‘students with disability to access, participate and achieve at school’.
+So if multiple educational facilities for at-risk young people of 15 years and older have proven to be required and effective, then the Queensland Education Department clearly understands that gaps can exist between mainstream schools and special education programs in order to properly accommodate ‘students with disability to access, participate and achieve at school’.
 And they have an administrative model (QPSC) and an effective program (the Barrett Special School) ready to implement what’s needed in more locations.

 HUB of EXPERTISE